 inflamed.
 It may enlarge so much that it distorts the shape of the valve

 connecting it to your heart.

 People with very advanced AS may develop cauda equina syndrome, a disorder affecting a bundle of nerve roots at the bottom of your spinal cord.
 These nerve roots transmit messages between your brain and lower body.
 When damage caused by AS compresses the nerve roots, it can impair functioning of your pelvic organs or sensation and movement in your lower limbs.

 Be alert for warning signs of cauda equina syndrome:

-- Problems with bladder or bowel function.
-You might either retain waste or be unable to hold it.
+with bladder or bowel function: You might either retain waste or be unable

 If you develop these symptoms, it’s crucial to seek prompt medical attention.
 Left untreated, cauda equine syndrome can lead to impaired bladder and bowel control, sexual dysfunction, or paralysis.

 This long list of potential complications can be intimidating.
 However, treatment for AS may be able to prevent or delay many problems.
-In particular, some doctors believe that a newer group of medications called tumor necrosis factor (TNF) inhibitors may be able to change the course of the disease.
+In particular, a group of medications called tumor necrosis factor (TNF) inhibitors are able to change the course of the disease.